k4g4/schemata/README.md

 A scheme interpreter in rust.
 (Mostly) fully featured with some basic garbage collection.
-Memory may still leak in certain situations.
+Memory currently leaks when creating closures.

 Supports nearly all scheme builtin procedures and macros.